-For each of these key points, think about what additional data should be captured.
-When it comes to decision points, for example, you’d want to know what decision a learner made and the options the learner has to choose from.
+For each of these key points, think about additional data capture and decision points.
+For example, you’d want to know what decision a learner made and the options the learner has to choose from.

 For tasks, it would be helpful to have some measurement of success.
 So using the example of a fire simulation, success can be measured in how quickly a learner extinguishes a fire while using the correct steps or how efficiently the learner helps evacuate the floor if the fire is too large to extinguish.

 In all cases, it is useful to know when each key point occurred.
 Capturing when something happened enables you to develop chronologies and patterns.
 And identifying these patterns can help you predict behaviors based on different circumstances and ensure you have training and resources to support it.